System Design Space

 System context

-• Several million customers daily
+• Several million users per day

 • Two data centers